Sarah Everard: UK mourners pay tribute to murdered Londoner | DW | 13.03.2021

-Many events moved online, but some mourners defied crowd bans to lay flowers at a memorial in London.
-The Duchess of Cambridge joined those in paying tribute to the murdered 33-year-old marketing executive.
+Hundreds defied a police ban in London to pay their respects to Sarah Everard.
+The 33-year-old marketing executive disappeared while walking home from her friend's house.
+Authorities moved in to break up the memorial

-Mourners angry about violence against women in Britain pushed ahead on Saturday with vigils for Sarah Everard, whose body was found days after she went missing while walking home.
+Mourners in the UK pushed ahead on Saturday with a vigil for Sarah Everard, whose body was found days after she went missing while walking to her London home.

-It comes a day after police warned that the planned gathering in memory of the 33-year-old Londoner could breach coronavirus regulations.

-Reclaim the Streets organizers officially called off their planned event at Clapham Common, southwest London, but some campaigners said they would turn up anyway.

-In the evening, several hundred people gathered at the bandstand at Clapham Common, paying tribute to Everard at the park where she'd last been seen alive.
+People gathered outdoors despite coronavirus concerns and organizers' appeals to attend an event online or light candles in their backyards and on their doorsteps.
+Several hundred people crowded gathered at the bandstand at London's Clapham Common, paying tribute to Everard at the park where she'd last been seen alive.

-Earlier on Saturday, the Duchess of Cambridge joined dozens of mourners to lay flowers at the makeshift memorial.

-Kensington Palace said she "wanted to pay her respects to the family and to Sarah."
+Reporting from the vigil, DW's Charlotte Chelsom-Pill said the killing struck a cord with people in the UK.

+The participants decided to come out to the street to show their defiance.
+They were chanting that they were "reclaiming the streets," Chelsom-Pill said.

 Commander Catherine Roper said London's Metropolitan Police regretted canceling the event, but that it was "the right thing to do given the real and present threat of COVID-19."